 In early 2016, a drone helped an Ohio police department track down an escaped inmate.
 The department plans to continue using the drone to track suspects, find missing people, and map crime scenes.

-PowerDMS ensures your staff has seen and signed your drone policy.
+See how PowerDMS ensures your staff have seen and signed your drone policy.

 Future Uses of Drones

 As drone technology advances, UAVs may become more useful for emergency services.
 Researches at MIT and Olin College are working to develop a drone that can be used to fight fires.